The Complicated Issue of Child Custody

 To decide which type of custody arrangement is the best fit for a child, the Court hears the testimony of either or both parents as well as any mediation reports or other documentation filed by the parties.
 All factors must be considered, including:

-- the child’s wishes;
+- the child’s desires;

 - if either parent has failed to make court-ordered child support payments;